What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 - Loss of appetite or does not feed

-You can find more symptoms of urinary tract infections in infants here and see if your baby has other signs of illness too.
+You can find more symptoms of urinary tract infections in infants here and see if your baby has other signs of illness, too.

 How to prevent urinary tract infections in babies

-It is important to always have good diaper hygiene as preventing UTIs in babies is challenging because of the use of diapers.
+It is important always to have good diaper hygiene, as preventing UTIs in babies is challenging because of the use of diapers.
 But there are things that you can do to keep your baby’s diaper hygienic.

-- Always change the diaper as soon as your baby poops
+- Always change the diaper as soon as your baby poops.

 - Change his diaper as soon as it fills up (you have to check it from time to time)